KiichiroWang/cse15l-lab-report/tutorial.md

 # 1. Setting Up Your CSE15L Account

-To being setting up your account, head to the link below: https://sdacs.ucsd.edu/~icc/index.php
+To being setting up your account, head to the link below:

+https://sdacs.ucsd.edu/~icc/index.php

+First, lookup your account through inputting your UCSD username and student ID, or alternatively your last name and student ID.

 # 2. Installing Visual Studio Code